Strathcona Public Building: Ownership and maintenance

-As of September 2025, the building is divided by floor.
-The top floor is Daisy's Saloon, a country music nightclub.
+As of September 2026, the building is divided by floor.
+The top floor is the Edmonton location of Daisy's Saloon, a country music nightclub.
 Since the early 1990s, the ground floor has been home to Chianti Cafe, which serves Italian food, and is part of a chain based in Calgary established in 1984.
 The basement is vacant.

 Tenants at opening included Eric's Framing, Silver Treasures, Bustamante's, Toys Galore, Kringles, Croissant Creations, Macdonald's Coffee, Daisy's Deli and Incredible Edibles.
 The owner of Incredible Edibles disappeared one week prior to opening.
 A few months later, Chianti Café, then with two stores in Calgary, took over the Incredible Edibles space on the ground floor.
 Chianti Café was an instant success, and today occupies nearly the entire ground floor.
 The clock and the clock mechanism, originally crafted by Midland Clockworks of the UK, had not worked since before the building was abandoned by the Canadian government in 1977.
 Clarion shipped the clockworks to Smith of Derby in England, where the clock mechanism was reconditioned and recalibrated so that it could be located on the floor of the second story of the building, enclosed in glass, thereby making the clockworks and the inside of the clock tower open to the public, and a unique tourist attraction.

 In 1989, when the Founder of When Pigs Fly, approached Clarion to open their retail store in the Old Strathcona Post Office, the building was fully occupied, so the store opened across Whyte Avenue on the opposite corner of 105th Avenue.

-A few years later, Terry Semeniuk, the senior person for the Province of Alberta Treasury Branch was charged with taking a Secret Commission because he would pressure his bank clients to sell properties to other Treasury Branch customers who coveted those particular assets.
-Semeniuk was the subject of, and referenced in several criminal proceedings in the Province of Alberta.
+A few years later, Terry Semeniuk, the senior person for the province of Alberta Treasury Branch was charged with taking a Secret Commission because he would pressure his bank clients to sell properties to other Treasury Branch customers who coveted those particular assets.
+Semeniuk was the subject of, and referenced in several criminal proceedings in the province of Alberta.
 This was true of the Old Strathcona Post Office.
 The Province of Alberta Treasury Branch has made no overtures about restoring the Hansen family property.